smitgd/docker-scripts-asuswrt-merlin/README.md

 The script works with Linux (tested on Fedora 23 and Debian Stretch/Testing) and requires that docker and git be installed.
-It also, requires that the build machine is an Intel/AMD 64-bit processor since this uses a 64-bit docker image.
-Instructions for installing docker can be found in the documentation for the distribution in use and some additional information is provided below.
+It also, requires that the build machine runs on an Intel/AMD 64-bit processor since this uses a 64-bit docker image.
+Instructions for installing docker can be found in the documentation for the distribution in use (search: "<distroName> install docker").
+Some additional docker install information is provided below.
 ```
 I tried to build on OSX 10.9.5 (Mavericks) using boot2docker which uses and
 installs VirtualBox.
 Unfortunately there is a unfixed bug in VirtualBox that